 For the past few years we have moved from owning a car to leasing a car, one of the car financing solutions.
 This means that our car costs us a fixed amount of money every month, and we don't need to cover unexpected hefty repairs, an annual MOT or car tax.
-This year we have upgraded from a Ford Focus to a BMW X1, and one cost we have been keen to reduce is our car insurance.
+This year we have upgraded from a Ford Focus to a BMW X1, and one cost we have been keen to reduce is our car insurance and PAI.
 We found this great insurance hack to help people to save money on their car insurance, and I can't wait to share it with you.

 Why we chose a BMW